 Cheapest Medicare Supplement Plans in Columbus, Ohio

 Because Medigap plans are standardized across the nation, the price of the monthly premium changes while benefits remain the same.
-Each plan has unique benefits to supplement Ohio Medicare.
+Each program has unique benefits to supplement Ohio Medicare.

 Plan G is second best, as it only excludes the Part B deductible.
-Consequently, it is cheaper than Plan F.
+Consequently, it’s cheaper than Plan F.

 Finally, Plan N excludes the Part B deductible and excess charges.
 It requires copays for Part B Coinsurance.
-It is the cheapest of the three options but has more limited coverage.
+It’s the cheapest of the three options but has more limited coverage.